Evolving-AI-Lab/synthesizing/README.md

   * AlexNet DNN trained on MIT Places CNN

 ## Usage
-The main Python file is [act_max.py](act_max.py), which is a standalone Python script; you can pass various command-line arguments to run different experiments.
+The main algorithm is in [act_max.py](act_max.py), which is a standalone Python script; you can pass various command-line arguments to run different experiments.
 Basically, to synthesize a preferred input for a target neuron *h* (e.g. the “candle” class output neuron), we optimize the hidden code input (red) of a [deep image generator network](https://arxiv.org/abs/1602.02644) to produce an image that highly activates *h*.

 <p align="center">
     <img src="http://www.cs.uwyo.edu/~anguyen8/share/160531__arxiv_main_concept.jpg" width=600px>